-The Changing Tides of U.S.-China Relations?Senior Associate, East Asia Program at Stimson Center
+The Changing Tides of U.S.-China Relations?Co-director, East Asia Program and Director of China Program, The Stimson Center

 Four months into his administration, the single-minded China strategy outlined by United States President Donald Trump in the campaign rhetoric of a heated presidential election cycle has given way to the vagaries of complex diplomatic reality.